pietgeursen/sbot-gossip/README.md

 This project is funded by a grant from [staltz](https://github.com/staltz) for the [mmmmm-mobile](https://github.com/staltz/mmmmm-mobile) project.

 Thanks to [dominctarr](https://github.com/dominictarr) for a brain dump and some guidance on how to make this useful in the "normal" sbot context.
+Thanks to [mixmix](https://github.com/mixmix) for the engaging with the readme and giving feedback.

 ## See Also